 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him” (John 3:16-17).

 The whole Old Testament looks forward to a Messiah who will come to the nation of Israel.
 But Jesus didn’t just come to rescue the Israelites from captivity-He came to save the whole earth.
-Through Christ’s sacrifice, people from every tribe, tongue, people, and nation could be reconciled to God.
+Through Christ’s sacrifice every tribe, tongue, people, and nation could be reconciled to God.
+This is why the Great Commission is so important.
+It represents our opportunity to tell everyone in the world why Jesus died for them.

 “You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:6-8).